 One of the most crucial factors that will determine how many leads your website will generate is how much online traffic it receives.
-Duh!
-It’s a numbers game, the more visits your website receives, the higher the percentage of leads it will convert.
+Sounds obvious, but it’s a numbers game: the more visits your website receives, the higher the percentage of leads it will convert.

 Let’s say you are in the market for a new car, and you really want a Ford.
 You are familiar with the Ford dealership downtown.
 You pass it all the time, you see the billboard, you hear the commercials on the radio, you just can’t escape it, and you know they claim to have the best deals in town.